menu

 Required Qualifications & Skills

-• Excellent verbal and written communication skills
+• Exceptional writing, editing, proofreading and verbal communication skills

-• Ability to work independently and as part of a team
+• Ability to work in a fast-paced environment

-• Strong problem-solving skills
+• Strong interpersonal skills

 Physical Requirements